 And the nursery (or corner of your bedroom) is set up,

 As this is my 3rd baby, I knew exactly what I wanted and needed.
 The first basket I packed was snacks for ME to have when I knew I was entering the stage of active labor.
-My first delivery was a Petocin induced labor with an epidural, my 2nd was an emergency c-section, and I was determined to try my hardest for an unmedicated V-Bac.
+My first delivery was a Petocin-induced labor with an epidural, my 2nd was an emergency c-section, and I was determined to try my hardest for an unmedicated V-Bac.
 I researched a lot and reflected on my previous deliveries and decided that I needed to make sure I had the energy to accomplish this amazing task of giving birth.

 Got up, took a shower, put on a dress, painted my nails with my daughter (hubbie picked her up from school) and called my support team.
 Around 3:00, I started eating my snacks slowly for the next hour.
 (Only one applesauce was left) At 5, my hubbie made burgers on the grill and I called my birth coaches to come over.
 (At this point, I had NO interest in food, but was glad to have energy from the snacks!

-Yes, I did pack the foods first.
+Yes, I did pack the food first.
 With both previous deliveries, I remember being hungry.
 Maybe you will luck out and have an awesome hospital cafeteria, but I wasn’t so lucky and was HUNGRY.
-In this basket I had, goldfish crackers, beef jerkey, chocolate covered coffee beans, pine nuts, roasted sunflower seeds, pumpkin seeds, gum, applesauce, saltwater taffy, laurabars, chocolate covered peanuts and drinks.
-My thoughts were that my hubbie and I could have some snacks and the kids could have a little too if they stopped by.
+In this basket, I had, goldfish crackers, beef jerky, chocolate-covered coffee beans, pine nuts, roasted sunflower seeds, pumpkin seeds, gum, applesauce, saltwater taffy, Larabars, chocolate-covered peanuts, and drinks.

-The next thing I packed was things for baby.
-I like having a couple little outfits in newborn and 0-3 month sizes, hats, booties, blankets and sentimental things that people have made for us.
+The next thing I packed was things for the baby.
+I like having a couple of little outfits in newborn and 0-3 month sizes, hats, booties, blankets, and sentimental things that people have made for us.